-At the end of this review period, the Council will award the route ("Service Agreement") for the Requirement to the top-ranked offer which meets all elements of the Requirement.
-In the unlikely event that two suppliers have submitted an offer with the same price and have achieved the same Quality score at Enrolment then the TCC will make the decision on who to award the route to.
+The evaluation of the Offers shall be conducted based on the price that has been submitted on the Offer.
+In the unlikely event that two suppliers have submitted an offer with the same price and have achieved the same Quality score at Enrolment then the Offers are considered as tied and TCC will make the decision on who to award the route to at their discretion.
 The Council reserves the right at any time to not award a Service Agreement in respect of any Requirement.